If you’re an aspiring nursing student, looking for nursing careers outside the hospital, there are a variety of pathways you can take.

 We teamed up with Rhea Bohall, Marian University ABSN Clinical Recruiter, who traded in her nursing scrubs for a business suit.
 Here is her sage advice along with three nontraditional nursing careers that could potentially take your nursing career to the next level.

-First, you must gain experience inside the hospital.
 Gain experience in a hospital setting, it matters.

 As a new nurse, the experience you gain in a hospital setting is invaluable.
 That’s because you are learning how to become a nurse.
 From caring for patients at the bedside to communicating with fellow nurses on your floor, each skill you master helps prepare you to apply for jobs outside of the hospital.